IT Security

 -

-Restricting access rights: Individual access rights are another safeguard against potential security risks.
+Restrict access rights: Individual access rights are another protective mechanism against potential security risks.
 Not every employee should have unrestricted access to sensitive data or administrative functions.
-The targeted assignment of authorizations can limit potential damage.
+By assigning specific authorizations, potential damage can be limited.

 -

-Surveillance and monitoring: Implementing user monitoring programs can detect suspicious activities early on and respond accordingly.
-Transparent communication about these monitoring measures is essential, however, so as not to compromise employee trust.
+Surveillance and monitoring: The implementation of user monitoring programs can detect suspicious activities at an early stage and react accordingly.
+However, transparent communication about these monitoring measures is essential in order not to undermine the trust of employees.

 -

 Fairness and appreciation: A positive corporate culture based on fairness and appreciation can increase security.
-Employees who feel they are being treated well are more likely to take responsibility for the company and actively work to ensure safety.
+Employees who feel that they are treated well are more willing to take responsibility for the company and actively promote safety.

 -

-Data protection and employee retention: To minimize the risk of data export by employees, it is important to take data protection seriously and to take appropriate measures to protect sensitive information.
-At the same time, the company should ensure high employee retention to reduce frustration and dissatisfaction that could lead to internal security breaches.
+Data protection and employee retention: To minimize the risk of data export by employees, it is important to take data protection seriously and take appropriate measures to protect sensitive information.
+At the same time, the company should ensure a high level of employee retention to reduce frustration and dissatisfaction that could lead to internal security breaches.

 -

-Exercise caution when handling personal information: The trend toward "transparent people" poses an additional challenge.
-Employees should be encouraged to deal consciously with personal information on the Internet and to maintain privacy.
+Be careful when handling personal information: The trend towards "transparent people" poses an additional challenge.
+Employees should be encouraged to consciously handle personal information on the Internet and to protect their privacy.
 Social engineering attacks based on such information can thus be made more difficult.

 -

-Contracts and regulations: Contracts with employees that contain clear clauses on the handling of IT systems can raise awareness of the human security gap.
-Transparent regulation of responsibilities makes it clear to every employee what their duties are with regard to IT security.
+Contracts and regulations: Contracts with employees that contain clear clauses on the use of IT systems can raise awareness of the human security gap.
+A transparent regulation of responsibilities makes it clear to every employee what duties they have with regard to IT security.

-Conclusion: The human security gap cannot be closed completely, but companies can significantly reduce the risk of security breaches through targeted measures.
-The combination of technical security precautions and responsible handling of IT resources by employees is the key to a successful security strategy.
-By focusing on a positive corporate culture that puts employees at the center, companies can raise awareness of the importance of IT security and strengthen their defenses against potential threats.
-Ultimately, it is up to each individual to protect the company's security, making a valuable contribution to the company's success and continued existence.
+Conclusion: The human security gap cannot be completely closed, but companies can significantly reduce the risk of security breaches through targeted measures.
+The combination of technical security precautions and responsible use of IT resources by employees is the key to a successful security strategy.
+By focusing on a positive corporate culture that puts the employee at the center, companies can raise awareness of the importance of IT security and strengthen their defenses against potential threats.
+Ultimately, it is up to each individual to protect the company's security and thus make a valuable contribution to the success and continued existence of the company.